codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_commands.rst

 File Location
 =============

 Commands must be stored within a directory named **Commands**.
-However, that directory can be located in the PSR-4 namespaces that the :doc:`Autoloader </concepts/autoloader>` can locate it.
+However, that directory has to be located in the PSR-4 namespaces so that the :doc:`Autoloader </concepts/autoloader>` can locate it.
 This could be in **app/Commands**, or a directory that you keep commands in to use in all of your project development, like **Acme/Commands**.

 .. note:: When the commands are executed, the full CodeIgniter CLI environment has been loaded, making it